 Sunshine is the best source of Vitamin D but, again, consider a supplement or ensure that breakfast cereals, non-dairy milks and margarines are fortified with it if children are not outdoors in the sun regularly.

-There are many parents out there raising healthy, happy vegan children!
 A visit to a nutritionist can also help you plan a balanced diet, set your mind at rest and ensure the whole family is getting what it needs.